vinaayakh-aot/node-wire/docs/nw-connector-builder-scope.md

   `clientCredentials` needs only `<ID>_CLIENT_ID` / `<ID>_CLIENT_SECRET` (fully unattended).
   `authorizationCode` additionally needs `<ID>_REFRESH_TOKEN`, obtained via a one-time interactive consent completed **outside** Node Wire — see "OAuth2 authorizationCode" below.
+- `oauth2` with no unattended flow (`implicit` / `password` / none declared) and `openIdConnect` —
+  mapped to a **host-supplied** bearer (`static_token`, `host_supplied: true`): Node Wire presents `<ID>_ACCESS_TOKEN` verbatim as a `Bearer` header but never acquires, refreshes, or detects the expiry of it — see "Host-supplied auth tier" below.
+This is presentation only; the acquisition ban on `implicit` / `password` (below, under "Out of scope") is unchanged.
+- Operations needing a **different, still-presentable** scheme than the connector default are not dropped — the generator emits it as an additional, named entry in `auth_schemes:` and routes just those actions to it (`auth_scheme=<name>` per `@nw_action`, resolved at runtime by `resolve_auth_provider`, which fails closed on an unknown name).
+A connector is no longer necessarily single-scheme; see "Per-action auth schemes" below.
 - Anonymous connectors (no scheme, or only unsupported schemes present) build as `auth: none`

+#### Host-supplied auth tier

+Some schemes Node Wire can *present* but will never *acquire*: `oauth2` `implicit` / `password` (no refresh token, or a flow that needs a raw user password — ruled out on principle, not tooling, see "Out of scope" below) and `openIdConnect` (its underlying flow can't be introspected from the spec alone).
+Rather than soft-dropping every operation gated by one of these — which is what silently turned "13/20 operations generated" into "20/20" for petstore-style specs — the generator scaffolds a `static_token` provider marked `host_supplied: true` that presents `<ID>_ACCESS_TOKEN` as a `Bearer` header with **no** acquisition, refresh, or expiry detection.
+The host application owns obtaining and rotating that token entirely out-of-band; a stale token surfaces as a plain `401` from the upstream API, not a managed refresh cycle.
+The build report's `auth.notes` names the triggering scheme and the exact secret key to set.

+**This is not OAuth2 (or OIDC) client support — it's a static bearer, full stop.** At runtime, `host_supplied: true` is inert: the provider is the exact same `StaticTokenAuthProvider` used for a plain `http: bearer` scheme, with the flag existing only for the build report / generated `sample.env` comment.
+Node Wire never calls a token endpoint, never performs a grant exchange, never negotiates scope, never authenticates as a client — none of the actual OAuth2 protocol runs for these schemes.
+Contrast this with `clientCredentials` / `authorizationCode` above, where Node Wire genuinely *is* an OAuth2 client: it owns the grant exchange and refreshes the token indefinitely, unattended, after one-time setup.
+"We'll present any bearer token you hand us" is a much weaker claim than "we support this flow," and deliberately so — see the acquisition-vs- presentation distinction above.

+This also means the operational cost is real, not just a labeling nuance. `implicit` tokens in particular are typically short-lived (commonly ~1 hour) with **no refresh token by spec** — so a host using this tier for an `implicit`-secured operation has to redo the *entire interactive browser redirect* every time the token expires and update `<ID>_ACCESS_TOKEN` itself.
+Nothing in Node Wire detects the coming expiry or warns beforehand; the connector just starts getting `401`s.
+That is a materially heavier operational burden than the flows Node Wire actually manages, where expiry and renewal are invisible to the operator after initial setup.

+#### Per-action auth schemes

+A connector can serve **more than one** OpenAPI security scheme from a single instance.
+The connector-level default (`auth:` in `connectors.yaml`) still covers most operations; any operation whose declared security is a *different* scheme — but one that's still presentable (self-managed or host-supplied, i.e. not `mutualTLS`, cookie `apiKey`, AND-multi, or unrecognized) — gets its own named entry under the new, additive `auth_schemes:` config block, and the generated action passes `auth_scheme=<name>` so the runtime resolves the right `AuthProvider` per call instead of per connector.
+This is what let petstore-style specs (an `apiKey` default alongside operations gated by an `oauth2` `implicit` scheme) stop soft-dropping those operations.

 #### OAuth2 `authorizationCode`